-The prostate is an important gland in males and is found in most mammals.
+Prostate is an important Gland in males and it is also found in most mammals.

 Women do not have a prostate, however, the Skene’s gland in women is the homologous organ.